Key takeaways

 How to get prior authorization for Ozempic

-To be approved for coverage for Ozempic, Cigna requires that the drug be prescribed for Type 2 diabetes.
-It’s not approved for use as a weight loss treatment, for diabetes prevention, or to treat Type 1 diabetes or metabolic syndrome (without a co-diagnosis of Type 2 diabetes).
+Ozempic is FDA approved for Type 2 diabetes—as well as cardiovascular risk reduction and chronic kidney disease in adults with Type 2 diabetes.
+Cigna may cover Ozempic for these FDA-approved uses, but coverage varies by plan, and prior authorization is often needed.
+Ozempic is not approved for use as a weight loss treatment, for diabetes prevention, or to treat Type 1 diabetes or metabolic syndrome (without a co-diagnosis of Type 2 diabetes).

 RELATED: Ozempic vs. metformin: Differences, similarities, and which one is better for you